 NGI Recipient: Megan Letchworth

-Session Attended: Country Dance and Song Society - Harmony of Song and Dance Week (2018)
+Session Attended: Country Dance and Song Society - Harmony of Song & Dance (2018)

 This July I was honored to be able to attend the CDSS Harmony of Song and Dance week atPinewoods.
 About two years ago I agreed to join the Folk Happens Board which organizes the monthly contra dances in Prescott, AZ.
 I’ve been contra dancing for 12 years and singing all my life.
 Recently, I had expressed interest in learning to be a caller.
 One of our board members noticed that there would be a caller workshop at camp this year and suggested that I apply.
 I wasn’t sure that I would be ready for such a leap.
 When the camp was suggested to me I had a very quick turn around to apply for scholarships and the caller course.
 Thanks to my board and their generous support I was able to get both applications in on time.
 This was the first of many times the generous spirit of the community was shown to me.